In the 1960s, far from denying that freeways were intended for central city commuters, road planners positively drooled

 - Example 1: VicRoads told a 1990 inquiry that the extension of the Eastern Freeway would be “of greater assistance to the circumferential movement of traffic around Melbourne than a generator of traffic to the inner areas”.
 But with the election of the pro-freeway Kennett Government, VicRoads changed its story, saying the extension was “to improve….access between the central employment region, regional centres and the eastern / north-eastern regional population areas”.

-- Example 2: When the Tullamarine Freeway Extension’s name was changed to the Western Bypass, VicRoads claimed the road was mainly for trucks seeking access to the Dynon freight centre.
+- Example 2: When the Tullamarine Freeway Extension’s name was changed to the Western Bypass in the 1980s, VicRoads claimed the road was mainly for trucks seeking access to the Dynon freight centre.
 But when the first plan appeared in 1987, the exit ramps at Dynon Road pointed south toward the City, not west toward the freight centre.
 When this was pointed out, VicRoads hastily added some ramps pointing to the freight centre!

 - Example 3: Because CityLink was sold to the public as a bypass that would help keep cars out of the CBD, the original plans did not include the connection of Batman Avenue to Exhibition Street.
 But after the project was approved in 1996 the road lobby wasted no time getting this link included.
 This provided a new route funnelling car traffic directly into the CBD.
 Conversely, there is no access to the CityLink tunnels from either Punt Road or Church Street, meaning that even if large numbers of people in Richmond, South Yarra, Prahran or St Kilda wanted to use CityLink to bypass the CBD, there is no effective way for them to do so!